handpoint/doc/android_versioned_docs/version-Android SDK 6.6.5/androidobjects.md

 `ConnectionStatus` <span class="badge badge--info">Enum</span>

 A list of connection statuses.
-Note: the events starting with Cloud[...] are exclusively for devices linked to merchants with CLOUD Api key (CLOUD mode enable).
+Note: the events starting with Cloud[...] are exclusively for devices linked to merchants with CLOUD Api key (CLOUD mode enabled).

 **Possible values**